Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 - You want to add parameterized behaviors (e.g., boundary-aware metrics, scaling functions, anisotropy).
 - You want to define alternate coordinate bases or embed coordinate systems into higher-dimensional manifolds.

-Pisces-Geometry is designed to be modular and override-friendly.
+PyMetric is designed to be modular and override-friendly.
 Any method defined on a subclass can be overridden in your coordinate system, as long as the expected structure is maintained.

 Additionally, you can extend coordinate systems to interact with external systems (e.g., visualization tools, mesh generators, simulation frameworks) by exposing additional utility methods.